Zarlex/ng2-tour-of-heroes-refactored/README.md

 done in a day.
 As there was the request for new features some of the refactorings had to be done in parallel.
 This was sometimes a hard task to do so.

-Anyway, as Google decided to develop the version AngularJS 2 that to not make it backwards compatible to Angular 1, i had to face the truth that i have to start from the beginning (again).
+Anyway, as Google decided to develop the version AngularJS 2 and to make it not backwards compatible to Angular 1, i had to face the truth that i had to start from the beginning (again).
 Besides all the new stuff that the AngularJS team has thrown into the boat like TypeScript, Observables and of course AngularJS itself, some of things started looking familiar.